 utm_campaign=blackfriday tag on all sources you’re using that point to your website and have a BlackFriday sales purpose.
 During and after the sale you can get insights from Google Analytics to see if people from the Black Friday campaign bought anything.

 Keep an eye on this campaign during the sale, if it’s not going according to plan, it will allow you to optimize your efforts during the sale.
+For example: put more money in ads on channels that lead to more sales.
 You can do a lot of cool things with this campaign; I described all of this in a post I wrote about custom campaigns.